jacklinke/til/docker/20221031 - using dynamic build-args with docker compose and dockerfile.md

 ### The .env file

-If an .env file with a set of `KEY=value` environmental variables is included at the same directory level as the compose file, these environmental variables will be imported and can then be used by docker compose. ([ref](https://docs.docker.com/compose/environment-variables/#the-env-file))
+If an .env file with a set of `KEY=value` environmental variables is included at the same directory level as the compose file, these environmental variables should be imported and can then be used by docker compose ([ref](https://docs.docker.com/compose/environment-variables/#the-env-file)).
+My experience was that if I did not explicitly add the [`env_file`](https://docs.docker.com/compose/environment-variables/#the-env_file-configuration-option) argument to point to this file within the compose file (as I have done below), I received `UNBOUNDED VARIABLE` errors suggesting the variables were not actually getting passed to the Dockerfile.

 ```bash
 # ...